alphaspirit - Fotolia

 Airbnb also created a data training program for its employees.

-To truly get to democratized data, Feng said company leadership recognized that it was important to give employees the skills they need to actually use data to answer questions -- something that workers today aren't universally trained in nor prepared to do, despite the growing hype around the power of data and analytics.
+To truly get to democratized data, Feng said company leadership recognized that it was important to give employees the skills they need to actually use Airbnb data to answer questions -- something that workers today aren't universally trained in nor prepared to do, despite the growing hype around the power of data and analytics.

 Data University, started in November 2016 by Feng and Airbnb senior data scientist Erin Coffman, is designed to provide data literacy from the elementary level (100) on up through more advanced 300-level lessons designed for heavy data users.
-The in-office program runs classes for employees, with each in-person class running one to two hours.
+The Airbnb data program runs classes for employees, with each in-person class running one to two hours.
 Airbnb has 30 different classes (all free) taught by some 40 Airbnb data scientists and data engineers serving as faculty members.
 More than 900 employees had taken classes by August 2017, with each student taking an average of four to five classes.

 There's been a strong return on such efforts, with the percentage of employees using data and data tools on a weekly basis now at 45%, up from 23% prior to the data literacy program.